CTMJSON/VoiceAi-Call-Transcript-Analyzer/README.md

 Outputs all data, analysis, and recommendations to a CSV file for reporting or further review.

 Prints full API responses to assist with debugging data extraction.

+Usage instructions:

+Replace 'YOUR_ACCOUNT_ID_HERE' with your actual account ID.

+Replace 'YOUR_BASE64_ENCODED_API_KEY_HERE' with your call API key (Base64 encoded).

+Replace 'YOUR_OPENAI_API_KEY_HERE' with your OpenAI API key.

+Add your activity_ids in the list.

+Modify CUSTOMER_PROMPT as needed to tailor the AI evaluation prompt.

+Run the script; it will process all IDs and output a CSV with the evaluation results.